 One thing that I haven’t found effective is hanging reflective strips in a tree.
 When I did this in a Fuji apple tree the birds continued to peck the fruit at the same rate as before.

-One of the kinds of birds I’ve got pecking my fruit is the scrub jay.
+Another kind of bird I’ve got pecking my fruit is the scrub jay.
 Scrub jays are smart.
 I can’t imagine them having been deterred by a reflective strip for more than twenty seconds.

 Other pests

 Finally, while the bags and nets have proven very effective at keeping birds from pecking the fruit of my trees and grapevines and blueberry bushes, these nets do not stop certain other critters.
-Rats and possums will chew right through these bird barriers and then consume the fruit.
+Rats and possums and squirrels will chew right through these bird barriers and then consume the fruit.
 You’ve got to deal with competition from those animals in other ways.
-But I suppose that’s a topic for another post.

 All of my Yard Posts are listed HERE